sonal-swarnima/baadal2.0/baadaltesting/sandbox/README.md

 -----------------------------------------------
 * __make libvirt__ - for downloading libvirt source
 * __make ubuntu__ - for downloading ubuntu iso
+* __make configure__ - for configuring the sandbox system

 Setup Instructions
 -----------------------------------------------
+* __make configure__ - required to initialized some configurations required by the sandbox system, the IP address required is the starting address you would like to use for the internal sandbox network.

 * __make sandbox__ - should set up ovs switch on sandbox system, create virtual machines for NAT, Controller, Filer

 * __make switch__ - set up ovs switches on sandbox system (installs ovs) (can be automatically done through make sandbox)